 A weekend of comedy coming to downtown Iowa City April 16-19th.
 It will be entertaining, interactive, and most importantly, will make people laugh.
 Programming will focus on three major forms of comedy: performance (stand-up and improv), video shorts, and writing.
 Events will include performances, open mic nights, screenings, reading workshops, talkbacks, and more.

-A non-profit arts organization, Iowa City Poetry builds community through a love poetry.
-We share the wealth of literary resources in Iowa City, a UNESCO City of Literature and home to the Iowa Writers' Workshop, with adult writers of all ages, incomes, and experience levels.
+A non-profit arts organization, Iowa City Poetry builds community through a shared love of poetry.
+We host adult poetry writing workshops, teen spoken word workshops and performances, a monthly reading series, a monthly open mic, a fees-free poetry library, and annual community-wide poetry events.
+In this way, we share the wealth of literary resources in Iowa City, a UNESCO City of Literature and home to the Iowa Writers' Workshop, with writers of all ages, incomes, identities, and experience levels.

 Iowa Tech Chicks is a community organization that strives to connect and educate women working in and interested in learning technology.
 Program areas include education for women in tech, education and services for women business owners and outreach to girls.
 Girls Tech Career Day is our primary event.
 Please join us!